SkillfulElectro/HateSQL/README.md

 - Only POD types, fixed-length arrays, and aggregates composed of them are supported.
 - No support for dynamic types, complex types .

+## modules
+`HateSQL::Vector` : simple std::vector like class which manages the memory within the file .
+`HateSQL::HashMap` : just simple wrapper on top of `HateSQL::Vector` which tries to implement simple hashmap and uses lazy rehashing algorithm .
+`HateSQL::DynVector` : `HateSQL::Vector` but any type for values can be used .

 check main_test.cpp as an usage example .